carahsoft/keyvault-certsync/README.md

 # keyvault-certsync

 **keyvault-certsync** is a tool to deploy certificates to Linux and Windows systems from  Azure Key Vault.
 It supports PKCS12 certificates stored in Azure Key Vault secrets.
-You can use Azuure App Service to [add and manage TLS/SSL certificates](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate).
+You can use Azure App Service to [add and manage TLS/SSL certificates](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-certificate).

 Be sure to check out the included [Hooks](Hooks) and [Extras](Extras).